fridgesrunning/AbstractOTDPlugins/README.md

 Plugins originally made by AbstractQBit for [OpenTabletDriver](https://github.com/OpenTabletDriver/OpenTabletDriver), modified for niche use cases.

 ## [Adaptive Radial Follow Smoothing](AdaptiveRadialFollow/)
 Are you lost?
 Click above.
-An experimental 2.0 build can be found.

-https://www.desmos.com/calculator/pw0r8hvezt
+Also check the calculator below. https://www.desmos.com/calculator/pw0r8hvezt